 A general, though not iron, rule for makers and making: if the prefix is of one or two syllables, attach it without a hyphen to form a single word, but if the prefix is of three or more syllables, introduce a hyphen.

+antimacassar-maker clockmaker steelmaker

+bookmaker holiday-maker tiramisu-maker

-clockmaker antimacassar-maker rule-maker bookmaker holiday-maker steelmaker candlestick-maker lawmaker tiramisu-maker carmaker marketmaker troublemaker chipmaker peacemaker
+candlestick-maker lawmaker troublemaker

+carmaker marketmaker

+chipmaker peacemaker

 Policymaker and profitmaking are one word and an exception.
 But: note foreign-policy maker (-ing).